An Historical Account of Two Notable Corruptions of Scripture

 An Historical Account of Two Notable Corruptions of Scripture is a dissertation by the English mathematician and scholar Isaac Newton.
 This was sent in a letter to John Locke on 14 November 1690.
 In fact, Newton may have been in dialogue with Locke about this issue much earlier.
 While living in France, Locke made a journal entry, dated 20 December 1679, where he indicates that while visiting the library at Saint-Germain-des-Prés he saw:

 Newton's work also built upon the textual work of Richard Simon and his own research.
 The text was first published in English in 1754, 27 years after his death.
-The account claimed to review all the textual evidence available from ancient sources on two disputed Bible passages: 1 John 5:7 and 1 Timothy 3:16.
+The account claimed to review the textual evidence available from ancient sources on two disputed Bible passages: 1 John 5:7 and 1 Timothy 3:16.

 Newton describes this letter as "an account of what the reading has been in all ages, and what steps it has been changed, as far as I can hitherto determine by records", and "a criticism concerning a text of Scripture".
 He blames "the Roman church" for many abuses in the world and accuses it of "pious frauds".
 He adds that "the more learned and quick-sighted men, as Luther, Erasmus, Bullinger, Grotius, and some others, would not dissemble their knowledge".

-Newton's work on this issue was part of a larger effort of scholars studying the Bible and finding that, for example, the opinion that Trinity is not found in the original manuscripts in explicit view.
+Newton's work on this issue was part of a larger effort of scholars studying the Bible and finding that, for example, the Trinity is not found in the original manuscripts and is not explicitly expressed.
 Such scholarship was suppressed, and Newton kept his discoveries private.

 1 John 5:7

 In the King James Version of the New Testament, 1 John 5:7 reads:

-Using the writings of the early Church Fathers, the Greek and Latin manuscripts and the testimony of the earliest extant manuscripts of the Bible, of the Bible, Newton claims to have demonstrated that the words "in heaven, the Father, the Word, and the Holy Ghost: and these three are one", that support the Trinity doctrine, did not appear in the original Greek Scriptures.
-He then attempts to demonstrate that the purportedly spurious reading crept into the Latin versions, first as a marginal note, and later into the text itself.
+Using the writings of the early Church Fathers, the Greek and Latin manuscripts and the testimony of the earliest extant manuscripts of the Bible, Newton demonstrated that the words "in heaven, the Father, the Word, and the Holy Ghost: and these three are one", that support the Trinity doctrine, did not appear in the original Greek Scriptures.
+He then demonstrates that the words crept into the Latin versions, first as a marginal note, and later into the text itself.
 He noted that "the Æthiopic, Syriac, Greek, Armenian, Georgian and Slavonic versions, still in use in the several Eastern nations, Ethiopia, Egypt, Syria, Mesopotamia, and Eastern European Armenia, Georgia, Muscovy, and some others, are strangers to this reading".
 He argued that it was first taken into a Greek text in 1515 by Cardinal Ximenes.
 Finally, Newton considered the sense and context of the verse, concluding that removing the interpolation makes "the sense plain and natural, and the argument full and strong; but if you insert the testimony of 'the Three in Heaven' you interrupt and spoil it."
 Today most versions of the Bible are from the Critical Text and omit this verse, or retain it as only a marginal reading.
-However, some argue that the verse is not a later corruption.
+However, some reject Newton’s conclusion and argue that the verse is not a later corruption.